samikshamodi/OperatingSystems/Linux Shell/README.md

 57. rm -d abc/xyz abc -> Removes abc and the directory inside it which is xyz
 58. rm -t -> Invalid argument.
 Not supported.

+Please read the [WriteUp.pdf](https://github.com/samikshamodi/OperatingSystems/tree/master/Linux%20Shell) for a more detailed description.